lihanwen1017769643/engg1340comp2113/README.md

 > There are altogether 23 nations in the map, which is called *land*.
 Every piece of *land* has its own value, which means that players are able to buy different *land* of different costs.
 > Once a player moves onto a *land* that does not belong to anyone, one can choose to buy this *land* or not.
 On the other hand, once a player moves onto a *land* that does belong to someone, one has to pay some money to the owner of this *land*.
 * special land
-> There are altogether 4 *special lands* in the map.
+> There are altogether 4 *special lands* in the map, one on each side of the game board.
 When a player goes onto a *special land*, one will be randomly assigned to a task.
 * house
 > There are three levels of *house* that can be built on every *land*, which consists of level-1, level-2, level-3.
-> A *house* can only be constructed by the player if the player owns the *land*.
+> A *house* can only be constructed by the player if the player has owned the *land*, i.e. he/she has to pass through the *land* at least twice to buy a *house*.
 As long as the owner of a *land* passes onto the *land*, he/she can choose to build a higher level *house* on the land.
-If it is the second time for the player to go onto the *land*, he can only choose to build a level-1 *house*.
+But more construction fee is needed for higher level *house* If it is the second time for the player to go onto the *land*, he can only choose to build a level-1 *house*.
+* Go
+> In the beginning, every player will be placed on Go and thet can receive certern amount of *property* every time they pass Go.
+* Corner land
+> Each land on the corner has some special function as follows.
+* worm-hole
+* jail
+*
+*
-#### Game Beginning
+#### Game Flow
-> There are four players and every one of them is assigned to a given amount of *property* to start the game.
-All players are placed at the starting point.
-> Four players start from the starting point and roll the dice in order.
+There are four players.
+In the beginning, every one is assigned to a given amount of *property*.
+Also, the numbers 1,2,3,4 will be assigned to four cards a,b,c,d.
+Each player need to choose a card and this will be the order.
+On a player's turn, he/she must roll the 2 dices and move forward according to the number on the dices.
+The player should follow the instruction above when he/she lands on some land.
+The game will end if one of criteria below is met.

 ### Winning Requirements
-The winning requirement will be randomly assigned and it will be printed when the game starts.
-There will always be one winning requirement in one whole game every time.
+One winning criterion is fixed: the player wins if the others are droven into *bankruptcy*(having no *property*).
+Besides, there will be one more winning criteriaon randomly selected from the following.
+It will be printed when the game starts.
-**If one player has no *property*, then the game immediately ends.
-The player with the greatest value of *property* wins the game.**
 * One will win if he/she is the first one who finishes 15 turns of the map .
 * One will win if he/she is the first one who constructs a house of the highest level on one of his *lands*.
-* One will win if he/she is the first one who possesses all land in one side of game board
+* One will win if he/she is the first one who possesses all *lands* in one side of game board.

 ## Features
 * Generation of random game sets or events
-> In this game, there are many **_random_** elements.
-These include aspects regarding random distance travelled each time by each player, random tasks when passing onto *special lands* and even random winning requirements every time, which makes the game more interesting.

 * Data structures for storing game status

 * Dynamic memory management